November 12, 2025

-You may have recently heard of SIM swap scams, as they’re becoming a buzzy scam in the online safety world.
-One of the more important things you should know about SIM swap scams, though, is that they don’t actually involve a physical SIM card.
-Rather, they involve a scammer “stealing” your phone number by porting it out to their own SIM card, unlocking access to any and all other personal information you may have (think email accounts, bank accounts, personal accounts, and of course – your phone service account).
-Not to mention that any personal calls or texts to your number will also go to the scammer, not to you.
+You may have recently heard of SIM swap scams, as they’re a growing threat to online safety.
+An important thing to know about SIM swap scams, though, is that they don’t actually involve a physical SIM card.
+Rather, they involve a scammer taking control of your phone number by porting it out to their own SIM card.

-It’s a serious scam that can give you a lot of trouble if you fall for it, so we put together a comprehensive guide to help you prevent that from ever happening.
+It’s a serious scam that can cause a lot of trouble, so we put together a comprehensive guide to help you prevent it from happening to you.

 What is a SIM swap scam?